Your cart is currently empty!

 KARIM ABU SHAKRA

-Karim Abu Shakra’s most recent collection is a remarkable series of paintings that combine and transform recurring images from his previous work in ways that are vividly colourful and surreal, but sometimes disturbing.
-Animals, plants and birds are layered and merged into what resemble hybrid, many-eyed creatures, their strange new shapes unfolding across the canvases in a chaos of awkward, even painful contortions.
+Karim Abu Shakra’s most recent collection is a remarkable series of paintings that combine and transform recurring images from his previous work in ways that are vividly colorful and surreal but sometimes disturbing.
+Animals, plants, and birds are layered and merged into what resemble hybrid, many-eyed creatures, their strange new shapes unfolding across the canvases in the chaos of awkward, even painful contortions.

-Abu Shakra’s style is eclectic, his bright acrylic canvases seeming to draw inspiration from variants of cubism and surrealism as well as from elements of the folk-art favoured by many of his Palestinian contemporaries, including his late uncle Assem Abu Shakra, named by the artist as a key influence.
-The paintings also differ considerably from one another: in each piece the artist’s hybrid beasts move not only through new bodily configurations, but also through new experiments with pattern and paint.
+Abu Shakra’s style is eclectic, his bright acrylic canvases seeming to draw inspiration from variants of cubism and surrealism as well as from elements of the folk art favored by many of his Palestinian contemporaries, including his late uncle Assem Abu Shakra, named by the artist as a key influence.
+The paintings also differ considerably from one another: in each piece, the artist’s hybrid beasts move not only through new bodily configurations but also through new experiments with pattern and paint.

-Animals are not, however, the only symbols put to work in these paintings.
+Animals are not; however, the only symbols put to work in these paintings.
 Abu Shakra also writes that these images constitute a response to the lived realities of his everyday life, and in particular, to collective experiences of suffering and hardship.
 On one level, therefore, it is not surprising to see here certain well-worn motifs, even clichés, of the Palestinian symbolic repertoire: the dove, the cactus, the olive branch.
-And yet somehow, Abu Shakra makes it surprising: cacti are given beady bird-eyes with which to gaze at a floating whale; olive branches perch cheerily on the wings of cactus-cockatoos, or eerily pattern a landscape of horns and eyes.
+And yet somehow, Abu Shakra makes it surprising: cacti are given beady bird eyes with which to gaze at a floating whale; olive branches perch cheerily on the wings of cactus-cockatoos or eerily pattern a landscape of horns and eyes.
 It is perhaps in this furious reworking of the clichés of suffering that the power of Abu Shakra’s paintings is most potent.
-By renewing these symbols with an absurd and monstrous creativity, they refuse familiar narratives of pain and endurance, and demand a new way of being.
+By renewing these symbols with absurd and monstrous creativity, they refuse familiar narratives of pain and endurance and demand a new way of being.